Screencaps

 The "Oh, Boy" Sam says was redubbed from the leap-out in "A Song For The Soul" as it is much clearer in the episode.

-The plane being flown is a Gremin Goose.
-The shots of the Grummond Goose in flight were lifted from footage shot for the first episode (and re-used throughout) of Tales of the Gold Monkey, a show that Bellisario produced.
+The plane being flown is called a Grumman Goose.
+The shots of the Grumman Goose in flight were lifted from footage shot for the first episode (and re-used throughout) of Tales of the Gold Monkey, a show that Bellisario produced.
 The plane in the original show was named Cutter’s Goose, for pilot Jake Cutter.
 In this episode, the pilot is named Grant Cutter.
 It is entirely possible that the Cutters are related and Grant inherited the plane from Jake, setting the two shows in the same fictional universe.
 Source

 The USS Cyclops is a real American ship that was lost at sea.
 Prior to World War I, the collier supported U.S. warships in European waters, off the Atlantic seaboard and in the Caribbean as a unit of the Naval Auxiliary Force.
 In early March 1918, while returning from a voyage to Brazil, Cyclops disappeared with all hands.
 Numerous ships sailed to locate the collier, as she was thought to have been sunk by a German submarine.
 Her wreck has never been found and the cause of her loss remains unknown.